skoussou/tekton-gitops-workshop/README.md

 ## Installation

-Open a terminal abd login into OpenShift using an user with admin rights.
+Open a terminal and login into OpenShift using an user with admin rights.

+1. Configure in `install.sh`
+    * `CSV_GITOPS`: csv version for OCP GitOps operator
+    * `CSV_PIPELINES`: csv version for OCP Pipelines operator

-Execute `install.sh` script.
+2. Execute `install.sh` script.
 The final output contains the demo installation information.
 Example:

 ```
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-INSTALATIO COMPLETED!!
+INSTALATION COMPLETED!!

 OPENSHIFT NAMESPACES:
   - components: ${YOUR_NAME_INITIAL}-workshop-components